its-Kaktos/Kaktos.UserImmediateActions/README.md

 ### `AddCurrentUserWrapperService` :

-Adds your implementation of [`ICurrentUserWrapperService`](#icurrentuserwrapperservice-) that contains the methods used to refresh and sign-out a user
+Adds your implementation of [`ICurrentUserWrapperService`](#icurrentuserwrapperservice-) that contains the methods used to refresh and sign out a user
 ( this service is used internally in this package ). ( Require inheritance from `ICurrentUserWrapperService` )

 ```c#